george24601/notes/pm/misc.md

 Slowing down helps you to be more conscious about what you are saying.
 If you can feel yourself getting defensive or reactive, pause and take a breath.

 Place both feet on the floor and put your hands on your knees.
 Face the person you’re talking with.

+One reason to put conclusion first is to help form the first impression, and trick person into confirmation bias